MatejaMaric/dotfiles/README.md

 - ncmpcpp
 - newsboat

-## Configuration files for programs I currently used:
+## Configuration files for programs I used:

 - i3
 - polybar